 - Shortcodes.
 C&D, DNC etc. Again pretty self-explanatory.
-CKE is Cake songs, LND are line dance songs.
+CKE is Cake songs, LND is line dance songs.
 Not rated gives me a heads up that I might have missed some songs in my imports.

 Now I have observed that in Serato, the more smart crates you have with larger libraries, the longer the load time will be.
-For instance with a 68k size library it would initially display tracks on load after 30 seconds, but then took another 30 seconds with the smart crates listed above.
+For instance, with a 68k size library it would initially display tracks on load after 30 seconds but then took another 30 seconds with the smart crates listed above.
 Removed the smart crates, 30 seconds is all it’s takes to jump in.
 So if you are managing larger libraries either dump the smart crates or use VDJ who handles larger libraries much easier.
 Also with the implementation of shortcodes, these smart crates are not really needed beyond a couple of weird combinations.

 As for Virtual DJ, they have Filters.
-They work similar to smart crates but their syntax is a bit more powerful so you can put in more detail in your query.
+They work similar to smart crates but their syntax is a bit more powerful so you can put in more detail in your query

 So How Does This ALL Help Me To Manage Music?